k2nt/su23-holistics-interview/README.md

 ### File System

  There are two types of files, data files and folders.
 Data file can hold data whereas folders are simply structures in which other folders can files can reside.
 Each file has a unique file ID (*fid*) as well as a unique absolute path name.
 The root folder is a special system folder that contains all other files and folders.
+Under my design, a file and a folder can share the same name because they are of different types.

 The file system is managed by 3 relational tables, which are *FileSystem*, *MetaData*, *Content*.
 The *FileSystem* table stores the tree structure of the file system through the parent relationship.
 Every folder, except for the root folder, in a file structure must have a single parent.
 The *MetaData* table stores metadata on files that includes the creation date, file size, pathname, and whether it is a folder or a data file.
 The *Content* table stores the file content for data files.
 Note that only files that are data files can appear in the *Contents* table.